-1. A person responding to a subpoena to produce documents shall produce them as they are kept in the usual course of business or shall organize and label them to correspond with the categories in the demand.
+1. A person responding to a subpoena to produce documents shall produce them as they are kept in the usual business course or organize and label them to correspond with the categories in demand.

-2. When information subject to a subpoena is withheld on a claim that it is privileged or subject to protection as trial preparation materials, the claim shall be made expressly and shall be supported by a description of the nature of the documents, communications, or things not produced that is sufficient to enable the demanding party to contest the claim.
+2. When information subject to a subpoena is withheld on a claim that it is privileged or subject to protection as trial preparation materials, the claim shall be made expressly.
+It shall be supported by a description of the nature of the documents, communications, or things not produced sufficient to enable the demanding party to contest the claim.

 Added by Laws 1985, c.
 277, § 4, eff.
 Nov.
 1, 1985.
 Amended by Laws 1993, c.
 351, § 1, eff.
 Sept.
 1, 1993; Laws 1994, c.
 343, § 10, eff.
 Sept.
 1, 1994; Laws 1996, c.
 61, § 2, eff.
 Nov.
 1, 1996; Laws 1998, c.
 374, § 2, eff.
 Nov.
 1, 1998; Laws 1999, c.
 293, § 19, eff.
 Nov.
 1, 1999.

-B. Any person eighteen (18) years of age or older, of good moral character, and found ethically and mentally fit may obtain a license by filing an application therefor with the court clerk on a verified form to be prescribed by the Administrative Office of the Courts.
+B. Any person eighteen (18) years of age or older, of good moral character, and found ethically and mentally fit may obtain a license by applying, therefore, with the court clerk on a verified form to be prescribed by the Administrative Office of the Courts.

 C. The applicant filing for a license shall:

-1. Pay a license fee of Thirty-five Dollars ($35.00), and the regular docketing, posting, mailing, and filing fees prescribed by law.
+1. Pay a license fee of Thirty-five Dollars ($35.00) and the regular docketing, posting, mailing, and filing fees prescribed by law.
 The license shall contain the name, address, a brief description of the licensee, and, at the discretion of the district court clerk, a recent photograph of the licensee.
-The license shall state that the licensee is an officer of the court only for the purpose of service of process and only within the county in which the license is issued.
+The license shall state that the licensee is an officer of the court only for service of process and only within the county in which the license is issued.
 The license shall be carried by the licensee while on duty as a private process server.
-At the end of one (1) calendar year from the date of issuance of the initial license, the license shall be renewed for a period of one (1) year.
+At the end of one (1) calendar year from the date of issuance of the initial license, the license shall be renewed for one (1) year.
 The license shall be renewed each succeeding year.
-A fee of Five Dollars ($5.00) shall be charged for each license renewal.
-Upon an annual filing of a certified copy of a license issued pursuant to the provisions of this paragraph and payment of a filing fee of Ten Dollars ($10.00) to the court clerk of any county within this state, a licensed process server may serve process in that county for the district court having jurisdiction for that county; or
+Five Dollars ($5.00) shall be charged for each license renewal.
+Upon an annual filing of a certified copy of a license issued under the provisions of this paragraph and payment of a filing fee of Ten Dollars ($10.00) to the court clerk of any county within this state, a licensed process server may serve process in that county for the district court having jurisdiction for that county; or

-2. Pay a license fee of One Hundred Fifty Dollars ($150.00), and the regular docketing, posting, mailing, and filing fees prescribed by law.
+2. Pay a license fee of One Hundred Fifty Dollars ($150.00) and the regular docketing, posting, mailing, and filing fees prescribed by law.
 The license shall contain the name, address, a brief description of the licensee, and at the discretion of the district court clerk, a recent photograph of the licensee.
-The license shall state that the licensee is an officer of the court only for the purpose of service of process.
+The license shall state that the licensee is an officer of the court only for service of process.
 The authority of the licensee shall be statewide.
 The license shall be carried by the licensee while on duty as a private process server.
-At the end of one (1) calendar year from the date of issuance of the initial license, the license shall be renewed for a period of three (3) years.
+At the end of one (1) calendar year from the date of issuance of the initial license, the license shall be renewed for three (3) years.
 The license shall be renewed each succeeding three (3) years.
 A fee of Fifteen Dollars ($15.00) per renewal shall be charged for each license renewal.
-All fees collected pursuant to this section shall be deposited in the court fund.
+All fees collected under this section shall be deposited in the court fund.

-E. If, at the time of consideration of the application or renewal, there are no protests and the applicant appears qualified, the application for the license shall be granted by the presiding judge or such associate district judge or district judge as is designated by the presiding judge and, upon executing bond running to the State of Oklahoma in the amount of Five Thousand Dollars ($5,000.00) for faithful performance of his or her duties and filing the bond with the court clerk, the applicant shall be authorized and licensed to serve civil process statewide.
+E. If, at the time of consideration of the application or renewal, there are no protests.
+The applicant appears qualified, the application for the license shall be granted by the presiding judge or such associate district judge or district judge as is designated by the presiding judge and, upon executing bond running to the State of Oklahoma for Five Thousand Dollars ($5,000.00) for the faithful performance of his or her duties and filing the bond with the court clerk, the applicant shall be authorized and licensed to serve civil process statewide.